 In the example above, you may have noticed that the target of the link, which is the controller, is specified as the value of the next_page parameter.
 The reason for this is that requests in a portal environment are always directed to the portal.
-The portal then forwards the requests to providers (see Section 9.1, "How Portal Processes Requests").
+The portal then forwards the requests to providers.
 For the provider to send the request to a specific target, you specify the target in the next_page parameter.